Custom Scooters: when performance and look is key

 In short a custom gives you the option to design a unique looking scooter, that transfers your personality into a scooter and makes you stand out from the crowd.

 Let’s get started

 There are two options when it comes to custom scooters.
 The first one is letting your imagination run wild and choose all the parts yourself, from compression bolts over decks to grip tape, ending up with the scooter of your dreams.
 You can assemble it yourself or get our experts to do it.
-You can also use our “Build a Scooter” tool which helps you to transform your dream into reality.
+You can also use our “Custom Scooter Builder” tool which helps you to transform your dream into reality.

 The second option is to choose one of our complete customs, which our specialists have put together from scratch, so the only thing you have to do is to pick one among all our awesome designs.
 All our customs consists of high-end parts only.
 Check out our completes here.

 No matter if you are into dropping into verts or doing technical tricks at the skate park, or you are the kind of person who gets your kicks by riding in the street doing high jumps and grinding the curb the right setup is key.
 There are as many perceptions of what the perfect setup is, as there are riders.
 It all depends on your size, style of riding and preferences.